Frequently Asked Questions

 How should I handle gratuities?

 Treatment and package prices do not include gratuity.
-A 15% gratuity will be added to all services.
+A 15% service charge will be added to all services.

 Will I be able to purchase the products that are used in my treatments?